 In Mathematics in particular, we have also created intermediate steps between end of year objectives so that the children can see success as they progress through each stage.

-By the time the children reach Year 6, the end of Key Stage 2, it is vital that they are as secure as possible in Stage 5 English (Reading and Writing) as well as Stage 6 Maths.
+By the time the children reach Year 6, the end of Key Stage 2, it is vital that they are as secure as possible in Stage 4 English (Reading and Writing) as well as Stage 6 Maths.
+Those who have higher targets aim to work within Stage 5 in the English subjects.
 The curriculum involves a great deal of consolidation and depth of study, allowing more personal lines of inquiry, developing independent study skills and preparing for the transition to Secondary school.
 This will mean that the children leave St. Bart's equipped for Key Stage 3 and beyond.

-Below are overview documents that cover all stages from 1 to 6 in Reading, Writing and Mathematics.
+Below are overview documents that cover the curriculum stages from 1 to 5 in Reading & Writing and stages 1 to 6 in Mathematics.
 They are used by teachers as planning and assessment tools within school, although in a different interactive format.
+Those statements highlighted and emboldened are key objectives that are monitored and assessed so that the children make the best possible progress towards their end of Key Stage expectation.

 Parents often ask, "How do you teach ...?
 It doesn't seem the same since I was at school."